 Of course, while we KNOW it’s normal – it may not FEEL normal or easy for a person going through it.
-Especially that HSPs are often misunderstood and labeled as difficult, too sensitive, fragile.
+Especially since HSPs are often misunderstood and labeled as difficult, too sensitive, and fragile.

 It gets SO MUCH easier once you know what’s going on, and you connect the dots.
 When you learn how to take care of yourself, when you know what you need to avoid and what to work on – you will feel better.

 I hope it was helpful.
-Here you can find a PART II – an HSP survival guide.
+Here you can find PART II – an HSP survival guide.

 Feel free to share this with a friend you might have thought of when reading.